Team1091/websiteGen/src/main/resources/blog/published/2019/seven-rivers-regional-2019-04-05.md

 ---

 # Seven Rivers Regional

-On Starting on the 4th, our team started our second regional of the year.
+Starting on the 4th, our team competed at our second regional of the year.
-By winning the Wisconsin Regional in Milwaukee we were able to focus in our the set skills we need to prep from the World's Championship Competition.
+By winning the Wisconsin Regional in Milwaukee we were able to focus in our skillset we need to prep for the World's Championship Competition.
 The team started strong by winning all of their practice rounds and setting the early high score of 95 points.